BIMSBbioinfo/mergenstudio/README.md

 # mergen Studio

-mergen Studio is an Add-in RStudio wrapper for the [mergen](https://github.com/BIMSBbioinfo/mergen) package
+mergen Studio is an RStudio Addin wrapper for the [mergen](https://github.com/BIMSBbioinfo/mergen) package

 ## Installation